AI Governance in the Enterprise: Beyond the Hype

 The Shadow AI Problem

-Employees are pasting customer data into ChatGPT.
-Sales teams are running proposals through AI writing tools.
-Developers are feeding proprietary code into copilot assistants.
-None of this is malicious - people are just trying to work faster.
-But without visibility and guardrails, every unsanctioned AI interaction is a potential data leak.
+People are pasting customer data into ChatGPT.
+Sales teams run proposals through AI writing tools.
+Developers feed proprietary code into copilot assistants without a second thought.
+None of this is malicious - people just want to work faster.
+I get it.
+But without visibility, every unsanctioned AI interaction is a potential data leak waiting to happen.

 Governance Starts with Visibility

-This is where existing enterprise tooling earns its keep.
-Unified Endpoint Management (UEM) platforms, CASB solutions, and endpoint security tools can identify AI application usage, classify data flows, and enforce acceptable use policies - the same way they handle any other SaaS sprawl.
+UEM platforms, CASB solutions, endpoint security tools - they can all identify AI application usage, classify data flows, and enforce acceptable use policies.
+It's the same playbook as SaaS sprawl.
+We've done this before.

-• Discovery - use your UEM and security stack to identify which AI tools employees are actually using
+- Discovery - use your UEM and security stack to find out which AI tools employees are actually using (you'll be surprised)

-• Classification - determine which use cases involve sensitive data and which don't
+- Classification - work out which use cases touch sensitive data and which are harmless

-• Policy enforcement - block high-risk AI tools at the endpoint or network level, while explicitly approving sanctioned alternatives
+- Policy enforcement - block the high-risk stuff at the endpoint or network level, and give people approved alternatives so they don't just find another workaround

-• Data loss prevention - extend your existing DLP policies to cover AI-specific data flows, including clipboard and API-level monitoring
+- Data loss prevention - extend existing DLP policies to cover AI-specific flows, including clipboard monitoring and API-level controls

-None of this requires new frameworks or committees.
-It requires applying the security disciplines you already have to a new category of tools.
+None of this requires a new framework or a governance committee that meets quarterly to achieve nothing.
+It requires applying security disciplines you already have to a new category of tools.

 The Bigger Problem: AI Without a Strategy

-The problem isn't the technology.
-It's the absence of strategic thinking about where AI actually creates value.
+The technology isn't the problem.
+The absence of strategic thinking about where AI actually creates value - that's the problem.

 Asking the Right Questions

 What are the right use cases?
 Not every process benefits from AI.
-The highest-value use cases are typically those involving repetitive knowledge work, pattern recognition at scale, or decision support where speed matters.
-Be ruthless about prioritisation - five well-chosen use cases will outperform fifty scattered experiments.
+The highest-value targets are typically repetitive knowledge work, pattern recognition at scale, or decision support where speed matters.
+Be ruthless about prioritisation.
+Five well-chosen use cases will absolutely outperform fifty scattered experiments.
+Every time.

 What's the realistic benefit?
-Quantify expected outcomes before you build.
+Quantify expected outcomes before you build anything.
 Will this reduce manual processing time?
-By how much?
+By how much, specifically?
 Will it improve decision quality?
 How will you measure that?
 If you can't articulate the benefit in concrete terms, the use case isn't ready.
+Park it.

-What AI technology fits?
-Not every problem needs a large language model.
-Some use cases are better served by traditional ML, rules engines, or simple automation.
-Choosing the right technology for the problem - rather than forcing the trendiest model into every gap - is where technical leaders add real value.
+What AI technology actually fits?
+Not every problem needs an LLM.
+Some use cases are better served by traditional ML, rules engines, or just plain automation.
+I've seen organisations spend six figures on a generative AI solution for something a well-designed workflow could have handled.
+Choosing the right technology for the problem - rather than hammering the trendiest model into every gap - is where technical leaders earn their keep.

 What will it actually cost?
-AI cost models are notoriously opaque.
-Cloud-hosted models charge per token; local inference requires GPU hardware and operational overhead.
-The difference between running a model via API and hosting it locally can be an order of magnitude in either direction, depending on volume.
-Leaders need a clear picture of both options before committing.
+This is where most strategies fall apart.
+AI cost models are wildly opaque.
+Cloud-hosted models charge per token.
+Local inference needs GPU hardware and ongoing operational overhead.
+The difference between running a model via API versus hosting it yourself can be an order of magnitude in either direction depending on volume.
+You need a clear picture of both before committing real budget.

 From Governance to Strategy

-The organisations that succeed with AI are the ones that treat it as a portfolio decision, not a technology experiment.
+The organisations getting real value from AI are the ones treating it as a portfolio decision, not a technology experiment.
 They map use cases to business outcomes.
 They model costs against realistic adoption curves.
-They make informed bets about where to invest - and where to wait.
+They make informed bets about where to invest and - just as importantly - where to wait.

 What's Next

-I'm building a tool to help with exactly this - the Enterprise AI Planner.
-It's designed to help technology leaders model their AI use cases, compare deployment strategies, understand true costs (local vs. cloud), and build a clear picture of where AI investment will deliver the most value.
+I'm building something to help with this - the Enterprise AI Planner.
+It's a practical tool for technology leaders to model AI use cases, compare deployment strategies, and understand true costs across local and cloud options.

-Not governance.
-Not compliance.
-Just a practical way to answer the question every CTO is asking: where should we spend our AI budget?
+No governance theatre.
+No compliance checkbox nonsense.
+Just a clear way to answer the question every CTO I've spoken to is asking: where should we actually be spending our AI budget?